HDB Financial Services Ltd (NSE: HDBFS) Q3 2026 Earnings Call dated Jan. 14, 2026

 Jaykumar Shah

 I’ll answer the second one first.
-Let me wait for the next one month to see what everybody says.
+Let me wait for the next one month to see how — what everybody says.
 I think it won’t be fair on my part to comment on the whole industry.
-I haven’t seen everybody’s numbers on the price deflation side.
-I think it will be fair to say it has been.
-Fairly small at this point in time for the quarter.
-We’ll see how that goes
+I haven’t seen everybody’s numbers.
+On the price deflation side, I think it will be fair to say it has been fairly small at this point in time for the quarter.
+We’ll see how that goes.
+Yeah.

 Bhaskar Basu

-.
-Yeah.
 Okay.
 Thanks a lot.
 That’s all from my side.
-Thank you.

 Operator